Skip to Content

 Agia Kyriaki Chrysopolitissa,

-The church is the site of St. Paul’s Pillar where St Paul is said to have been bound and suffered 39 lashings for preaching Christianity.
-The church was built over a Byzantine Basilica ruin with a beautifully tiled mosaic floor, parts of which remain, together with various pillars and ruins.
+The church was built over a Byzantine Basilica ruin and is the site of St. Paul’s Pillar.
+This is where St Paul is said to have been bound and suffered 39 lashings for preaching Christianity.
+Part of the Basilica’s beautifully tiled mosaic floor still remains, together with various pillars and ruins.

 • Address: Pafias Afroditis Street, Kato Paphos